Medical records condensation: a roadmap towards healthcare data democratisation: Results

 \textbf{The distribution of condensed data is disparate from the original.}

-Concealments at individual and variable levels can imply a potential disparate distribution in condensed data that effectively hides the realistic data distribution from potential attacks.
+Concealments at individual and variable levels imply a potential disparate distribution in condensed data that effectively hides the realistic data distribution.
 Sharing condensed data is, therefore, sharing an unseen dataset independent from the original.
 To explain this distribution shifting, we apply t-distributed stochastic neighbour embedding (t-SNE) \cite{van2008visualizing} to visualise the 3D distributions of the original and condensed data of PhysioNet-2012 in Fig. \ref{fig: tsne_vis}a and MIMIC-III in Fig. \ref{fig: tsne_vis}b.
 PhysioNet-2012's original data points loosely constitute four distant clusters as in Fig \ref{fig: tsne_vis}a, leaving an unoccupied heart region.
 On the other hand, the condensed points exhibit a deviating distribution.
-Most of them reside within the central but empty region that separates the original clusters, and we observe only two distinctive groups.
+Most reside within the central but empty region separating the original clusters, and we observe only two distinctive groups.
 Such distribution can result from the many-to-one correspondence in DC.
 Since each condensed point receives information from multiple original samples, their distribution naturally moves to the central region that best balances the knowledge from different cases.
-From this perspective, the condensed data substantively reflects the macro-level information of the original dataset, and sharing them is just like sharing statistical data such as mean or STD.
-We can see from Fig \ref{fig: tsne_vis}b that the distributions between the original and condensed on MIMIC-III are also in line with this analysis.
-Despite the significantly increased density, MIMIC-III's original data constitute several clusters with a sparse central area in which all condensed points reside, indicating the macro-level essence of condensed data.
+From this perspective, the condensed data substantively captures the macro statistics of the original dataset, and sharing them is just like sharing statistical data such as mean or STD.
+We can see from Fig \ref{fig: tsne_vis}b that the distributions between the original and condensed on MIMIC-III also align with this analysis.
+Despite the significantly increased density, MIMIC-III's original data constitute several clusters with a sparse central area in which all condensed points reside, indicating the metadata essence of condensed data.